Zoning Bylaw Rewrite

 The process

-The work for our Zoning Bylaw Rewrite will be coordinated with several key City projects and provincial initiatives, including the Burnaby 2050 Official Community Plan (OCP) update and new provincial housing legislation.
-As a result, the phases of the Zoning Bylaw Rewrite project have been developed to advance alongside key milestones of these initiatives.
+The Zoning Bylaw Rewrite will be coordinated with several key City projects and provincial initiatives, including the Burnaby 2050 Official Community Plan (OCP) update and new provincial housing legislation.
+As a result, the phases of the Zoning Bylaw Rewrite project will align with the key milestones of these initiatives.

-The Zoning Bylaw Rewrite project is being implemented in 4 phases, leading to the development of a new bylaw document to be presented to Council by the end of 2025.
-Throughout the process we’ll be consulting with subject matter experts and Burnaby residents, some of which will be completed in coordination with the OCP planning process.
+The Zoning Bylaw Rewrite is being implemented in 4 phases.
+It is expected to be completed by the end of 2025.
+Throughout the process we’ll consult with subject matter experts and residents, sometimes through the OCP process.

 Click the graphic above to see or download a larger view.